gitana/alpaca/README.md

 We've collected videos, tutorials, API documentation and much more to help you get started.

+### Compatibility

+Alpaca is compatible with jQuery 1.8.x and jQuery 1.9.0 using the jQuery Migrate Plugin.

 ### Discussion Board

 If you have a question about Alpaca, please visit the [Alpaca Forums](http://www.cloudcms.org/forums/categories/alpaca).